 Invite author Alan Gratz to your school and your students will learn where he gets his ideas, how he outlines and writes his novels, and how as a Little Leaguer he hit his little brother in the stands with a baseball — from the outfield.

-Since the debut of Samurai Shortstop in 2006, Alan has visited hundreds of schools and libraries all over the United States — and one school in Japan! — to talk about his books, the writing process, and more.
+Since the debut of Samurai Shortstop in 2006, Alan has visited hundreds of schools and libraries all over the United States — and schools in Japan and Indonesia! — to talk about his books, the writing process, and more.
 As a former eighth grade and tenth grade English teacher, he knows how to keep things relevant and entertaining, and, perhaps more importantly, how to out-smart-aleck the smart alecks.

 Put Him to Work